ariasmiguel/tidyverse/RDataScience.md

 ## #   minute <dbl>, time_hour <dttm>
 ```

-8,245 flights have a missing `dep_time`.
+There are 8,245 flights missing `dep_time`.
 There are also missing values for arrival time and departure/arrival delay.
 These flights were most likely cancelled.

 4. Why is `NA ^ 0` not missing?
 Why is `NA | TRUE` not missing?
 Why is `FALSE & NA` not missing?
 Can you figure out the general rule? (`NA * 0` is a tricky counterexample)

-`NA ^ 0`: by definition anything to the 0th power is 1
+`NA ^ 0`: by definition anything to the 0th power is 1.

 `NA | TRUE`: as long as one condition is `TRUE`, the result is `TRUE`.

 `FALSE & NA`: `NA` indicates the absence of a value, so the conditional expression ignores it.